alphagov/government-service-design-manual/service-manual/user-centered-design/user-centered-design-alpha-beta.md

 This is an opportunity for members of the project team to catch up if they haven’t been able to attend user testing sessions, as well as an opportunity to ask questions.

-Depending on how your team works, you might put your presentation into the delivery team’s showcase or you may have a showcase just for research and design.
+Depending on how your team works, you might put your presentation into the project team’s showcase or you may have a showcase just for research and design.

 #### Consider your more distant stakeholders